 ILLINOIS Is paraphernalia allowed in any context?
 The crime of possession of drug paraphernalia does not apply to a person legally authorized to possess hypodermic syringes or needles under the Hypodermic Syringes and Needles Act (720 ILL.
 COMP.
 STAT.
 ANN.
 635/0.01, et seq.
 (West 2021)).
-Notwithstanding any other provision of Illinois law, no employee or volunteer of or participant in a syringe services program established under Illinois law can be charged with or prosecuted for possession of any of the following: Needles, hypodermic syringes, or other drug paraphernalia obtained from or returned to a syringe services program; or Drug adulterant testing supplies such as reagents, test strips, or quantification instruments obtained from or returned to a syringe services program. overdose assistance protections in 720 ILL.
+Notwithstanding any other provision of Illinois law, no employee or volunteer of or participant in a syringe services program established under Illinois law can be charged with or prosecuted for possession of any of the following: Needles, hypodermic syringes, or other drug paraphernalia obtained from or returned to a syringe services program; or Drug adulterant testing supplies such as reagents, test strips, or quantification instruments obtained from or returned to a syringe services program.
+Person meeting the requirements for applicability of the overdose assistance protections in 720 ILL.
 COMP.
 STAT.
 ANN.
 570/414 (West 2021) or 720 ILL.
 COMP.
 STAT.
 ANN.
 646/115 (West 2021) may not be arrested, charged, or prosecuted for the possession of drug paraphernalia.
 Forfeiture All drug paraphernalia is subject to forfeiture.
 Other provisions of note 720 ILL.
 COMP.
 STAT.
 ANN.
 600/4 (West 2021) contains a list of factors that a trier of fact should consider in determining if an object falls under an exemption for drug paraphernalia.
 720 ILL.
 COMP.
 STAT.
 ANN.
 600/7 (West 2021) provides that a local ordinance that imposes the same or greater restrictions on the availability of drug paraphernalia is allowable.
-Recently proposed legislation H.B.
-4556, 102nd Gen. Assemb., 2nd Reg.
+Recently proposed legislation • S.B.
+3918, 102 nd Gen. Assemb., 2 nd Reg.
 Sess.
 (Ill.
-2022) (enrolled bill sent to Governor).
-Provides that a pharmacist, physician, advanced practice registered nurse, or physician assistant may dispense drug adulterant testing supplies to any person.
-S.B.
-3918, 102nd Gen. Assemb., 2nd Reg.
-Sess.
-(Ill.
 2022) and H.B.
-4334, 102nd Gen. Assemb., 2nd Reg.
+4334, 102 nd Gen. Assemb., 2 nd Reg.
 Sess.
 (Ill.
 2022) (pending in House/Senate committees).
 These bills provide that any governmental or nongovernmental entity described under specified provisions or any entity that provides medical care or health services may distribute fentanyl test strips to the public to test for the presence of fentanyl, a fentanyl analogue, or a drug adulterant within a controlled substance.
-In addition, the bills provides, or materials to analyze or test for the presence of fentanyl, a fentanyl analogue, or a drug adulterant within a controlled substance.
+In addition, the bills provide that drug paraphernalia does not include equipment, products, or materials to analyze or test for the presence of fentanyl, a fentanyl analogue, or a drug adulterant within a controlled substance.